tablexi/circleci-orbs/README.md

 In order to accomplish this, the `wait_for_other_builds` command uses the CircleCI API in order to see whether any lower-numbered jobs are executing on this branch.

-To do this, you must first specify a `CIRCLE_TOKEN` in the project's Environment Variables, and set this to an "API Key" ("Status" type is sufficient) that you have created in the Circle CI UI.
+To do this, you must first specify a `CIRCLE_TOKEN` in the project's Environment Variables, and set this to an "API Key" ("All" access is required) that you have created in the Circle CI UI.

 ### Example use of `wait_for_other_builds`